MicrosoftDocs/memdocs/memdocs/intune/user-help/unenroll-your-device-from-intune-android.md

     ![Screenshot of Company Portal app, "Remove this device?" confirmation, highlighting the "OK" option.](./media/remove-device-from-company-portal-2101-03.png)

-## Disable Company Portal device management
+## Disable Company Portal app
-Another way to remove your device, is to disable the Company Portal app.
-When you're ready to enable the app again, you'll also need to re-enroll your device.
+Another way to remove your device from Intune is to disable the Company Portal app.
+This doesn't uninstall the app, but it does removes its device management capabilities so that it can't run on your device.
+If you decide to enable the app again later, you'll also need to re-enroll your device.

 1. Sign in to Company Portal.
 2. Tap the main menu.